Benefits of Using Gantt Chart Dependencies

 Multiple Product Gantt Chart with Dependencies

-Track multiple product releases and mark dependencies between them.
-Use this basic Gantt chart to show the time frame for each release.
-This template is a useful tool for organizing a product portfolio, visualizing deadlines, and tracking release status.
+Use this basic Gantt chart to track multiple product releases, show the time frame for each product release, and mark dependencies between them.
+This template is useful for organizing a product portfolio, visualizing deadlines, and tracking release status.
 Customize the template by adjusting the color scheme or adding columns for additional data.

-- Finish-to-Start (FS): This is the most common type of dependency used in a project plan, and refers to dependencies in which the predecessor task must be completed before the successor task can begin.
-Essentially, the start of the successor task is dependent on the completion of the predecessor task.
+- Finish-to-start (FS): This is the most common type of dependency used in a project plan.
+It refers to dependencies in which the predecessor task must be completed before the successor task can begin.

-- Finish-to-Finish (FF): This dependency indicates that tasks may be carried out simultaneously, but that the successor task cannot be completed until the predecessor is complete.
-For example, if you start inspecting a building while one component is still in progress, you can’t inspect that component until it is complete.
+- Finish-to-finish (FF): Tasks may run simultaneously with this dependency, but the successor task can’t be completed until the predecessor is complete.
+For example, if you start inspecting a building while one component is still in progress, you can’t inspect that component until it’s complete.

-- Start-to-Start (SS): In this case, the successor task cannot start until the predecessor task starts.
+- Start-to-start (SS): In this case, the successor task can’t start until the predecessor task starts.
 The tasks may or may not start simultaneously.

-- Start-to-Finish (SF): Used in rare cases, this dependency indicates that one task cannot be finished until another task begins.
-The predecessor activity must start before the successor activity can be completed.
+- Start-to-finish (SF): Used in rare cases, this dependency indicates that one task can’t finish be finished until another task begins.
+To put it simply, the predecessor activity must start before the successor activity can finish.

 How to Create a Gantt Chart in Excel

-To get instructions for creating your own template, see “How to Create a Simple Gantt Chart in Any Version of Excel.”
+To get instructions for creating your own template, take a look at our article, “How to Create a Simple Gantt Chart in Any Version of Excel.”
 You’ll find a clear tutorial with screenshots to illustrate the process.
-You’ll also learn more about when, why, and how to use a Gantt chart, as well as the pros and cons of this project management tool, with this in-depth guide to Gantt Charts.

 From simple task management and project planning to complex resource and portfolio management, Smartsheet helps you improve collaboration and increase work velocity -- empowering you to get more done.